davegillem/greenlight/README.md

 Greenlight Form Validation - jQuery Plugin
 =============================================

-Greenlight is a small (3.4KB minified & gzipped) jQuery Plugin that helps you to validate your forms.
+Greenlight is a small (6.2KB minified & gzipped) jQuery Plugin that helps you to validate your forms.
+Originally forked from the awesome Ketchup Validation Plugin (https://github.com/mustardamus/ketchup-plugin) this has been extended to inlude more validations 'out of the box', ability to provide runtime error messages for localization, as well as being updated to current versions of jQuery syntax.
-Out of the box it has 18 basic validations and a bubble like style.
+Out of the box there are 30 basic validations and either an inline (default) or bubble error style.
 But truly this Plugin wants to be hacked to fit your needs.
 Easily write your own validations and overwrite/extend the default behaviour.
-Bubbles are not for everyone...
+There are also default error message text supplied with each validation, however you can provide your own text during the initial setup for any of the validation error displays.

 Default Behavior
 ----------------

-If you like the style of the bubbles and all validations you need are already included you can get this Plugin up and running like so:
+If all of validations you need are already included you can get this Plugin up and running like so:

 ### Your HTML Header